Alternatives to jail time and license suspensions in Virginia for DUI convictions

 In order for this evidence to come to light it is important that all aspects of the case are researched so that if one of these possible issues are present they can be brought to the prosecutor or judge's attention in a proper way.

 Virginia driver's license

 Any conviction for a DUI in Virginia will result in a loss of the driver's privilege to drive in Virginia for at least one year.
-However, a driver may be eligible for a restricted driver's license; but for subsequent convictions a driver will not be eligible for at least a certain period of time to drive at all.
+However, a driver may be eligible for a restricted driver's license.
+For subsequent convictions a driver will not be eligible for at least a certain period of time to drive at all.
 If a driver is able to "beat" the charge then he will not be subject to the loss of license requirements.
-Unfortunately, in Virginia diversion programs are simply not an option for virtually every DUI case in Virginia.
+Unfortunately, in Virginia diversion programs as a way to have a DUI charge dismissed without a trial are simply not an option for virtually every DUI case in Virginia.
 Typically the best way to keep your license by finding a way to successfully defend your DUI charge.